CQX96/cqx96/README.md

 This project uses some code from different authors. (people from Stack Overflow and MikeOS)

-The snippets from MikeOS are in the include\mike directory.
+The snippets from MikeOS are in the include\mike directory (note that we did change some stuff).

 NOTE 2
 ======